Monad (functional programming): Program logging

 That allows us to more easily log the effects of bar and foo on x.

 int * string denotes a pseudo-coded monadic value. bind and return are analogous to the corresponding functions of the same name.

-In fact, int * string, bind, and return form a monad.
+int * string, bind, and return form a monad.

 Additive monads

-An additive monad is a monad endowed with an additional closed, associative, binary operator mplus and an identity element under mplus, called mzero.
+An additive monad is a monad endowed with an added closed, associative, binary operator mplus and an identity element under mplus, called mzero.

 The Maybe monad can be considered additive, with Nothing as mzero and a variation on the OR operator as mplus.

 List is also an additive monad, with the empty list [] acting as mzero and the concatenation operator ++ as mplus.

 Intuitively, mzero represents a monadic wrapper with no value from an underlying type, but is also considered a "zero" (rather than a "one") since it acts as an absorber for bind, returning mzero whenever bound to a monadic function.

 This property is two-sided, and bind will also return mzero when any value is bound to a monadic zero function.

 In category-theoretic terms, an additive monad qualifies once as a monoid over monadic functions with bind (as all monads do), and again over monadic values via mplus.
 (Note: Algebraically, the relationship between the two (non-commutative) monoid aspects resembles that of a near-semiring, and some additive monads do qualify as such.
 However, not all additive monads meet the distributive laws of even a near-semiring.)

 Free monads

 Sometimes, the general outline of a monad may be useful, but no simple pattern recommends one monad or another.

 This is where a free monad comes in; as a free object in the category of monads, it can represent monadic structure without any specific constraints beyond the monad laws themselves.

 Just as a free monoid concatenates elements without evaluation, a free monad allows chaining computations with markers to satisfy the type system, but otherwise imposes no deeper semantics itself.

-For example, by working entirely through the Just and Nothing markers, the Maybe monad is in fact a free monad.
+For example, by working entirely through the Just and Nothing markers, the Maybe monad is a free monad.

-The List monad, on the other hand, is not a free monad since it brings extra, specific facts about lists (like append) into its definition.
+The List monad, in contrast, is not a free monad since it brings extra, specific facts about lists (like append) into its definition.

 One last example is an abstract free monad: